How People Describe This Pain Pattern

 How You Activate and Intensify This Pain Pattern

-This pattern bothers people more when they pull across mid-line.
+The pain in the shoulder and forearm bothers people more when they pull across mid-line.
 Steering a car with a stiff steering wheel requires constant fine-tuning for turns and curves.

 Also, people complain of this when they sleep on that shoulder with the arm extended so that the elbow is above their head.